Introduction for instructors

 In this template, the statements the root processor should execute go in the root processor section, while the statements the drone processors should use go in the drone processor section.

-• second, the dest parameter, which specifies the rank of the process the message should go to, and finally
+parameter, which specifies the rank of the process the message should go to, and finally - third, a

-• first, the source parameter, which identifies the rank of the process we are looking to receive a message from, and
+parameter, which identifies the rank of the process we are looking to receive a message from, and - second, a

 Parallelized Monte Carlo method